jbush001/NyuziProcessor/tests/render/README.md

 ## Run in single threaded mode

-Is is generally easier to debug is only one hardware thread is running instead of the default 4.
+Is is easier to debug is only one hardware thread is running instead of the default 4.
 This can also rule out race conditions as a cause.
 To do this, comment out the following line in main.cpp:

     startAllThreads();